Package 'rankdifferencetest'

 data <- kornbrot_table1

-# The rate transformation inverts the rank ordering.
+# Rate transformation inverts the rank ordering.

 data$placebo_rate <- 60 / data$placebo